-This workshop can run as one or two full-day session, focusing on four themes: Leadership & Values, Innovation & Networks, Business Models, and Pitching Your Plan.
+This workshop can run as one or two full-day session, focusing on four themes: Leadership & Values, Innovation & Networks, Models, and ‘Pitching’ for Resources.
 Includes interactive discussion, handouts and resources.
 The two day workshop offers more time for prototyping and developing your project.

 - Preparing the Soil – assessing current state of readiness and developing plans to build fertile conditions for a successful LEF – relationships, networks, funding, etc.